giuseme/ADM-Data-Science-2020---Sapienza/README.md

 1.  **```scripts.py```**:
 > One file containing all the scripts of the Python HackerRank challenges requested by Assignment 1.
 2.  **```stamps```**:
-> Folder with all the screenshots attesting the submissions results for every challenge in HackerRank (from (3) to (20)).
+> Folder with all the PDF printouts attesting the submissions results for every challenge in HackerRank.